 Kartikkeya Mandala – Garland of Light

-This form moves in a circular flow of demanding stances with deep waist work and a longer length of breath.
+This form moves in a circular flow of dynamic stances with deep waist work and a longer length of breath.
 It releases deeply held restrictions, particularly in the upper back, chest and shoulders, develops, refines, and directs the internal energy and prepares the yoga aspirant for asana work.

 These preludes cultivate and encourage the yoga student’s own inherent pattern of natural movement to emerge and become a guide in the cultivation towards the practice of individual freestyle.